 SELECT username, password FROM table WHERE category = 'I23' '

-This insertion results in response from the server as
+This insertion results in a response from the server as

 “You have an error in your SQL syntax;” .